"You have to be in the ballpark if you want a chance to hit a home run."

 To provide a sheet that the brewer can print for handy reference of water additions for brewing, an Adjustment Summary sheet is included to bring together all the information developed in the rest of the program.
 The sheet also includes a chart showing how their adjusted brewing water compares to historic brewing water profiles.
 A screen shot of that Summary sheet is presented below.

-The development of Bru'n Water has included hundreds of hours of work by the Author and brewers around the world.
+The development of Bru'n Water has included thousands of hours of work by the Author and brewers around the world.
 We hope you will enjoy the fruits of this labor and use the program to help you create better beer.
 Your comments and recommendations for improvements are welcome.

 Although Bru'n Water is freeware, to assist the team in continuing the improvement of this program and to indicate your approval and support, donations through PayPal are welcome.
 A few dollars are welcome from those that find this program and water knowledge useful.
 Use the email address firstname.lastname@example.org to forward comments about the program and to direct donations to the development team.
 For those with a PayPal account, a link to PayPal is provided at the Support Bru'n Water link below.
 Use the SEND MONEY tool and select the PERSONAL tab to direct a GIFT amount to the developers.
 The size of your gift is your discretion.

 Go to: File Download page